didair/edge-runner/README.md

 # 🦕 Edge Runner

-A modern, minimal, self-hosted edge function runner built with [Deno](https://deno.com) and packaged as a Docker image.
+A minimal, self-hosted edge function runner built with [Deno](https://deno.com) and packaged as a Docker image.
 It supports:

 - ⏰ **Scheduled execution** via YAML config
 - 🧩 **Modular functions** stored in `functions/`